 Hospitalizations

-This is the number of times residents are hospitalized per 1,000 days of patient care.
-There is usually a correlation between staying out of the hospital and the overall quality of nursing home care.
+This tells you the number of times residents are hospitalized per thousand days of patient care.
+There is usually a correlation between avoiding hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per thousand days of short-term care.
-There is generally a correlation between having fewer hospitalizations and a nursing home's quality of short-term rehabilitation.
+This tells you the number of rehospitalizations per thousand days of short-term patient care.
+There is typically a correlation between having fewer hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits